csanadm/CoulCorrLevyIntegral/README.md

 - The code `integraltest.cc` should also be run as  `./integraltest.exe > integraltest.out`, which then can be plotted as `python integraltest.py`, or via ROOT as `root.exe -b -q integraltest.C` (where the variable `const char* inputfile` has the name of the file from which data are to be plotted).

 ## Example results
-The below example has been created using the output from [coulcorrtest.cc](https://github.com/csanadm/CoulCorrLevyIntegral/blob/master/coulcorrtest.cc)
+The below example has been created using the output from [coulcorrtest.cc](https://github.com/csanadm/CoulCorrLevyIntegral/blob/master/coulcorrtest.cc) via [coulcorrtestplot.py](https://github.com/csanadm/CoulCorrLevyIntegral/blob/master/coulcorrtestplot.py)

 ![coulcorrtest](https://github.com/csanadm/CoulCorrLevyIntegral/assets/38218165/8ff72bda-34ae-4d04-bdf0-5486dcbdf6f7)